cbuchart/operating_systems_lectures/notes/notes.md

 Partitioned allocation divides primary memory into multiple memory partitions, usually contiguous areas of memory.
 Each partition might contain all the information for a specific job or task.
 Memory management consists of allocating a partition to a job when it starts and un-allocating it when the job ends.

 Re-allocable partitions are able to be compacted to provide larger chunks of contiguous physical memory.
-Compaction moves \"in-use\" areas of memory to eliminate \"holes\" or unused areas of memory caused by process termination in order to create larger contiguous free areas.
+Compaction moves _in-use_ areas of memory to eliminate _holes_ or unused areas of memory caused by process termination in order to create larger contiguous free areas.

 Some systems allow partitions to be swapped out to secondary storage to free additional memory.
 When a partition is on secondary storage it cannot be used until it is swapped back in.
 Swapping increases multi-tasking in the system at expenses of slower performance due to the additional time required for each transfer.

 #### External fragmentation

 External fragmentation arises when free memory is separated into small blocks and is interspersed by allocated memory.
 It is a weakness of certain storage allocation algorithms, when they fail to order memory used by programs efficiently.
 The result is that, although free storage is available, it is effectively unusable because it is divided into pieces that are too small individually to satisfy the demands of the application.
-The term \"external\" refers to the fact that the unusable storage is outside the allocated regions.
+The term _external_ refers to the fact that the unusable storage is outside the allocated regions.

 For example, consider a situation wherein a program allocates 3 continuous blocks of memory and then frees the middle block.
 The memory allocator can use this free block of memory for future allocations.
 However, it cannot use this block if the memory to be allocated is larger in size than this free block.